Traveling to Munich for the first time… Well, here is everything we had to learn prior to our arrival and mostly during our visit.

 Places to See in Munich as a First-Time Visitor

 The very first place you want to see when visiting Munich for the first time is Old Town or Altstadt.
-A medieval town is known for beautiful architecture, narrow streets and stores selling traditional souvenirs and costumes.
+A medieval town is known for its beautiful architecture, narrow streets, and stores selling traditional souvenirs and costumes.

 The Old Town is quite small and doesn’t take more than a few hours to show its attractions.
 The main point of interest here is the Marienplatz with the stunning Rathaus-Glockenspiel, the tower clock with chimes and moving figurines.
 Other landmarks include St. Peter’s Church, the Frauenkirche and the Victuals Market.

-Odeonsplatz is located within a stone’s throw of the Marienplatz.
-One of the largest squares in central Munich is famous for the Theatinerkirch, a Baroque church, symbol of gratitude.
+Odeonsplatz is located within a stone’s throw away from the Marienplatz.
+One of the largest squares in central Munich is famous for the Theatinerkirch, a Baroque church that is the symbol of gratitude.